 Before I begin, I am not against anti-depressants.
 Any changes to medication should always be discussed with your medical professional.

 Secondly, these were some semi-random thoughts I had while talking with a friend about such medication.
+It's only intended to share my thoughts.

 When you break your leg, you get a cast, crutches and other help to heal.
 You even need those crutches, because you wouldn't be able to walk otherwise.